Desgue/Veeam_QA_WEB_Test_task/README.md

 **Command Syntax**

-To test only the main requirements demanded, run
+To test only the main requirements demanded run
 ```
 python main.py
 ```

 Optionally you can pass arguments to provide a Json file with additional test cases, set headless mode and set the number of processes used to run the script.

 All defaults are set so the script tests the main requirements only.

 All options can be set interchangeably and none is required for the program to run.
 ```
 python main.py [--option]